 Treatment Plan for a Child with ADHD

 ADHD is an early onset disorder.
 The latest research shows that up to 60% of these kids continue to have symptoms into adulthood.
 For these people, it is a chronic condition that needs to be managed throughout life.

 It is crucial to select the right treatment approach with the help of a physician.
 But it also helps to be equipped with information on each treatment option.

-Preschool-aged children (4-5 years of age)
+For preschool-aged children (4-5 years of age)

-Elementary school-aged children (6–11 years of age),
+For elementary school-aged children (6–11 years of age)

 For adolescents (12–18 years of age)